Heussen & Schalast

 Owning

 Owners of real estate in Germany are subject to an annual property tax.
-The tax base is the ‘assessed value’ and the tax depends on several factors like location, size, use and the local municipal coefficient.
+The tax base is the ‘assessed property value’, which is determined under the reformed 2025 property tax regulations.
+Tax amount depends on several factors like location, size, use and the local municipal coefficient.
 The property tax can be fully passed on to any contractual occupier (incl. tenant) if contractually agreed.

 Tax Breaks

 Under German law, there are no special incentives favouring foreign buyers of real estate.
-However, there are possibilities to mitigate the tax burden by using tax-efficient corporate structures.
+However, there are possibilities to mitigate the tax burden by using tax-efficient corporate structures in view of avoiding German municipal trade tax.
 E.g. the real estate transfer tax might be avoided under statutory law if the property is acquired via a share deal under certain circumstances.
-The municipal trade tax might also be avoided in some cases by using such a structure.

 How is the ownership of Real Estate evidenced in your jurisdiction?